Pantonym/DV300_Term1/README.md

 `    { path: "**", component: PagenotfoundComponent }`
 `];`

-* The routes are also protected using an AuthGuard system:
+* The routes are also protected using an AuthGuard system: (Group Mate Responsibility: Nico) `return inject(AuthService).checkCurrentUserLoggedIn()` `  // if it is true, leave it as-is`
-`return inject(AuthService).checkCurrentUserLoggedIn()`
-`  // if it is true, leave it as-is`
 `  ? true`